Coeur d’Alene Antique & Classic Boat Festival

 Participant & Registration Information

 Interested in showing off your beautiful boat?
 Join in on the fun!
-Boat owners can register by downloading the PDF via the button below, and mailing it to Ron Yandt at email@example.com OR send the registration in the mail to the address listed on the PDF.
+Boat owners can register by filling out the online form below.

 Event Participants Q & A